Arrow pointing to left

 Contributors from members of the Copper team

-An effective sales territory plan can make your team more productive, improve customer coverage, increase overall sales, and reduce costs.
+An effective sales territory management plan can make your team more productive, improve customer coverage, increase overall sales, and reduce costs.

-On the other hand, unbalanced territory plans and constant changes in territory division can hurt productivity as well as working relationships between clients and account managers.
+On the other hand, unbalanced sales territory plans and constant changes in territory division can hurt productivity as well as working relationships between clients and account managers.

-That’s why it’s so important to work on your territory management strategy, whether you’re just starting one, or updating an existing plan.
+That’s why it’s so important to work on your sales territory management strategy, whether you’re just starting one, or updating an existing plan.

-In this post, we'll go through how to create a sales territory plan step by step:
+In this post, we'll go through how to create a sales territory plan step-by-step:

 1. Define your market, analyze, and segment existing customers.